 Participation.
 Figure 1 shows participant attrition/discontinuation at each phase of the study.
 Of the 192 eligible participants at screening, only 1 did not consent after hearing the details of the study.
 Enrollment occurred during a second visit 1 week later.
 A total of 169 participants completed enrollment.

-Study phases where we lost eligible participants are highlighted in red in Figure 1.
-In addition, we coarsely tabulated participants stated reasons for discontinuation as due to acceptability, other reasons, or unknown in this figure.
+We coarsely tabulated participants stated reasons for discontinuation as due to acceptability, other reasons, or unknown in Figure 1.
 Eleven of the 192 eligible participants (5.7%) were lost due to acceptability-relevant causes (e.g., no longer interested, non-adherence to sensing methods, or citing study demands as too burdensome).
 Other reasons for discontinuation not related to the acceptability of the signals include circumstances such as moving or no longer wishing to abstain from alcohol.
 It should be noted that 31 of the 192 participants (16.1%) were lost to follow-up such that we had no information about their reasons for discontinuation.
 We provide more granular tabulation of these reasons for discontinuation in Table S3 in Multimedia Appendix 3.

 Figure 1 .
 Flowchart of participant retention over the course of the 3-month study.
 This figure displays retention and attrition of all eligible participants at various stages from consent through study completion.
 It also displays the reasons for attrition categorized as due to acceptability, other reasons, or unknown.
 We present additional detail on reasons for attrition in Table 3.